Treatment Services for Pregnant Women with Substance Use Disorder

 social services to participants at no charge.
 WIC services income eligible

-pregnant and postpartum and breastfeeding women and infants and children up to
+pregnant and postpartum and breastfeeding individuals and infants and children up to

 age 5 who are nutrition risk.